michaeldawson/website/src/markdown-pages/about.md

 - SQL / Databases
 - Serverless / Firebase
 - Elasticsearch
-- BLE (Bluetooth Low Energy) devices
+- Bluetooth devices
+- After Effects animations

 I'm also interested in the startup process, in particular, how to reduce the cost and time that it takes to learn on the way to building something great.
 I recommend [Lean Stack](https://leanstack.com/) for those interested in the science of successful startups.